knakk/sparql/README.md

   `Bindings` returns a map of the bound variables in the SPARQL response, where each variable points to one or more RDF terms.

-- `res.Results.Solitions()`  -> `[]map[string]rdf.Term`
+- `res.Results.Solutions()`  -> `[]map[string]rdf.Term`

   `Solutions` returns a slice of the query solutions, each containing a map of all bindings to RDF terms.

 ## Query bank

-The package includes a query bank implementaion.
+The package includes a query bank implementation.
 Write all your query templates in string or in a separate file if you like, and tag each query with a name.
 You can then easily prepare queries by using the `Prepare` method along with an anonymous struct with variables to interpolate into the query.

 Example usage: